 Your pitch video is the primary way people will learn about your project, and there’s extra pressure on filmmakers to really pack a punch in that 90 - 120 seconds.
-We prefer that you submit a ROUGH CUT of your pitch video and are prepared to receive and incorporate feedback.
+We prefer that you submit a ROUGH CUT of your pitch video (or a script!) and are prepared to receive and incorporate feedback.
 When we review your pitch video, we’ll check to see if it accomplishes the following things:

 - Gets us excited about your skills as a filmmaker.

 - Exists as more than just a trailer AND more than just talking heads.

 - Accurately reflects and tone and quality of your intended finished film product.

 - Covers the WHO, the WHAT, and the WHY WHY WHY WHY:

 - WHO you and the team are